RaphaelBirkl1991/learning-git/README.md

 # learning-git

-This repo wa sused to learn got from amigoscode
+Not much to see here.
+This repo was created to sharpen the git skills; completing a free course from AmigosCode.